What beer drinkers use Untappd, and when do they use it?

 Translating that into actual English: your subscription fees are non-refundable and charged in advance.

-Also alarming: you need to cancel 30 days in advance of a renewal date or else you'll be charged again without recourse.
+Also alarming: you need to cancel 30 days in advance of a renewal date or else you'll be charged again.